Dental Emergencies

 Hot and cold sensitivity isn’t usually an emergency but is a sign that the nerves are being irritated.
 Hot sensitivity with throbbing and a sensation that goes back to the ear are more serious and need immediate attention.
 Facial swelling is also urgent, as it usually denotes a possible infection and the need for antibiotics.

-If something gets lodged between your teeth, the object decides whether or not this is an emergency.
-With small pieces of food, such as popcorn hulls, try using dental floss and the tip of your toothbrush to dislodge the item.
+With small pieces of food, such as popcorn hulls, try using dental floss and the tip of your toothbrush to dislodge it.
 You can’t leave pieces of food under the gums as this will lead to gum irritation and possible infection.
-A toothpick can also be used to gently move under the gumline and remove the debris.
+A toothpick can also be used to gently move under the gum line and get rid of it.
 Be careful not to push it deeper.

 Do not use a pin, knife tip, or other sharp or metal object.
 These can damage your gums and the enamel on your teeth.
 If you can’t dislodge the object, call us.